Hermeneutics: Phenomenology

 In qualitative research, the beginnings of phenomenology stem from German philosopher and researcher Edmund Husserl.
 In his early days, Husserl studied mathematics, but over time his disinterest with empirical methods led him to philosophy and eventually phenomenology.
 Husserl's phenomenology inquires on the specifics of a certain experience or experiences and attempts to unfold the meaning of experience in everyday life.
 Phenomenology started as philosophy and then developed into methodology over time.
 American researcher Don Ihde contributed to phenomenological research methodology through what he described as experimental phenomenology: "Phenomenology, in the first instance, is like an investigative science, an essential component of which is an experiment."
 His work contributed heavily to the implementation of phenomenology as a methodology.

 The beginnings of hermeneutic phenomenology stem from a German researcher and student of Husserl, Martin Heidegger.
 Both researchers attempted to pull out the lived experiences of others through philosophical concepts, but Heidegger's main difference from Husserl was his belief that consciousness was not separate from the world but a formation of who we are as living individuals.
 Hermeneutic phenomenology stresses that every event or encounter involves some type of interpretation from an individual's background, and that we cannot separate this from an individual's development through life.
 Ihde also focuses on hermeneutic phenomenology within his early work, and draws connections between Husserl and French philosopher Paul Ricoeur's work in the field.
 Ricoeur focuses on the importance of symbols and linguistics within hermeneutic phenomenology.
 Overall, hermeneutic phenomenological research focuses on historical meanings and experiences, and their developmental and social effects on individuals.

 Political philosophy

 Italian philosopher Gianni Vattimo and Spanish philosopher Santiago Zabala in their book Hermeneutic Communism, when discussing contemporary capitalist regimes, stated that, "A politics of descriptions does not impose power in order to dominate as a philosophy; rather, it is functional for the continued existence of a society of dominion, which pursues truth in the form of imposition (violence), conservation (realism), and triumph (history)."
 Vattimo and Zabala also stated that they view interpretation as anarchy and affirmed that "existence is interpretation" and that "hermeneutics is weak thought."

+In contemporary political hermeneutics, several authors have extended interpretive approaches to the analysis of political crises and social upheaval.
+In the context of the 2019–2020 Chilean protests, some interpretations have emphasised that the crisis cannot be fully understood through structural or economic explanations alone, but also involves a breakdown in the capacity of political institutions to interpret social reality adequately.
+Within this line of interpretation, Hugo E. Herrera's October in Chile: Event and Political Understanding (2019) develops a hermeneutic account of political crisis centred on the notion of political understanding.